jamesmarlin/cs257/README.md

 # cs257
-This repository contains homework for CS257 at Carleton College Winter 2021
+This repository contains homework for CS257 at Carleton College Winter 2021.
+Please take a look!